 The Siberian Huskies were believed to have been exported to Alaska in 1908, at the tail of the Nome Gold Rush.
 Huskies would transport raw materials, including gold from Nome, a city in Alaska, to Candle, a mining camp in Alaska.

-Huskies on Serum Runs
+Huskies on Emergency Runs

 In 1925, several groups of Huskies and mushers made history by saving a remote Alaskan town from a diphtheria epidemic.
 Roughly 20 teams of Huskies were vital in the delivery of the anti-toxin over 674 miles away.